irvandikky/irvandikky/README.md

 👀 I’m interested in Web / API Development
 🌱 I’m currently learning Node.JS

-I am a Web Developer with almost five years of experience working in the field of Web, SEO, and Laravel (Backend PHP) Development.
-I am currently working as a freelancer for various companies. <br><br>Additionally, I am experienced in developing projects using various programming languages such as PHP, Vue JS, Wordpress etc. as well as with a number of programming tools such as MYSQL, Adobe Photoshop and also with HTML/CSS. <br><br>I have also spent a security pentesting amount of time working with bug bounty.
-Currently got report valid and awarded from:<br><br>Google : 1 times<br>Microsoft: 2 times<br>Paypal: 1 times<br>Semrush: 2 time<br>Spotify : 1 time<br>Tokopedia: 5 times<br>DANA: 1 time<br><br>Web Developer | Web Development | DevOps
+I am a proficient Full Stack Engineer with over 5+ years of experience, specializing in backend development and Rest API implementation within the PHP ecosystem, with a strong command of frameworks such as Laravel and WordPress.
+Proficient in crafting seamless user experiences by leveraging frontend technologies including Vue.js, Nuxt.js, Tailwind, and Bootstrap.
+Passionate about optimizing digital presence through a comprehensive understanding of SEO and analytics.
+Continuously seeking innovative ways to bridge the gap between functionality and aesthetics to deliver high-quality, performance-driven web solutions.

+I have also dedicated a significant amount of time to security pentesting and bug bounty programs.
+I have successfully identified and reported valid security issues, resulting in awards from:

+Google : 1 times</br>
+Microsoft: 2 times</br>
+Paypal: 1 times</br>
+Semrush: 2 time</br>
+Spotify : 1 time</br>
+Tokopedia: 5 times</br>
+DANA: 1 time</br>

+Web Developer | Web Development | DevOps

 ## 🌐 Socials: